Reima Pietilä's

 With artifical grass in 2017

-Pietilä did some research on Uruk architecture.
+Pietilä did research on Uruk architecture.
 Uruk (today called Warka) is a city of ancient Mesopotamia about 400km north-west of Kuwait.
-The picture is a visualization by artefacts.berlin.
+The Northern part of modern Kuwait was part of ancient Mesopotamia, In 127BC Kuwait was part of the Parthian (Arsacid) Empire and the Kingdom of Characene was established around Teredon in present-day Kuwait.
+The Parthians ruled over Mesopotamia for a period.

 Same courtyard in 2012